Landscape Artist of the Year

 Lavender Fields

-My favorite painting made on the show came at ‘The Hop Farm’- a beautiful location in Kent with rolling hills and the good weather to match.
+My favourite painting made during the programme came from The Hop Farm, a beautiful location in Kent, with rolling hills and weather to match.

 The Heat Stage